| ARCHETYPE ID | openEHR-EHR-OBSERVATION.functional_ability.v0 |

 | Concept | Functional ability |

-| Description | An assessment of an individual’s ability to perform an activity independently at a specific point in time. |
+| Description | An assessment of an individual’s ability to perform an activity safely and consistently without human assistance. |

 Functional ability may be assessed across a range of areas of activity and participation including, but not limited to: